steveyiyo/blog.steveyi.net/content/en/posts/multi-pppoe-in-linux.md

 ----------------------------------------------------------------------
 ```

-## Create Virtual Interface
+## Create Virtual Network Card

-First, We need to create some virtual interfaces, and make sure the MAC Address is not the same.
+First, we need to create several virtual WANs with different MacAddresses.
-We'll use it for PPPoE connection.
+These are what we need to use for PPPoe connections later.

-* enp1s0 is the physical interface which is connect to the router of Hinet.
+* enp1s0 is the network card connected to the Chunghwa Telecom router, and the name can be customized afterwards.

-> Create 7 virtual interfaces
+> Here we create 7 virtual network cards first.

 ```
 ip link add link enp1s0 name wan0 type macvlan